jessicablaq/hello-world/README.md

-# hello-world
+# Lab 01 - GitHub

+CPSC 4800: Computing for Data Analytics
+In this lab you will get practice...
-My first repository on GitHub
+Exercise 1 - Create a repo on GitHub
+Create a GitHub account here...